Rated4.8/5 | 1215 reviews

 Are you still comparing jurisdictions?

-Use this page as the hub, then move into the regional guide that matches the property location.
+Use this page as the guide, then move into the regional guide that matches the property location.

 What the eviction process looks like after Section 21

 England landlords now need a clearer possession plan because the old Section 21 route has ended.
-That is why the process overview needs to point landlords toward Section 8 notice for rent arrears and breach-based possession and then into the court-stage workflow when the tenant does not leave.
+That is why the process overview needs to point landlords toward the current England eviction rules first, then toward Section 8 notice for rent arrears and breach-based possession and then into the court-stage workflow when the tenant does not leave.

 This does not mean every case becomes a court battle immediately.
 It means the quality of the file at notice stage matters more.
 Landlords who keep one clean chronology usually move through the process with fewer contradictions and fewer avoidable delays.